 2013 Coventry Building Society becomes their local charity – presentation to staff.

-2013 New drawings of our dream for the centre are unveiled.
+2013 New drawings of our dream for the centre are unveiled initally on the present site.

 2017 – Cheylesmore Library became a Community Library with corridor built to open up the East Wing.